The HISTORY of

 “Carol McClennon and I found this when cleaning out the church basement about 5 years ago.
 We decided to hang it up as we both like the diversity that it showed.” —Denise Lassen

-“This was painted for ASBC and given as a gift by the daughter of a woman who worshipped here for many years.” —Rev. Tom Martinez.
+“This was painted for ASBC and given as a gift by a woman who worshipped here when visiting her daughter in Brooklyn.” —Raquel Irizarry

 This painting was painted by Edie Hansen’s relative (same person who painted “Mary & Child”).” — Denise Lassen